d4m14n-gh/Rust_Voxel_Game-OpenGl-2024/README.md

 ### ⚠️🛠️ Work in progress

 ## 📜 About the project
 Voxel game written in Rust.
-The project is based on the Bevy game engine, a data-driven engine built in Rust.
-The project includes custom world generation, a block and chunk system, optimizations such as a greedy mesher, and custom graphical effects like ambient occlusion.
+The project uses the OpenGL.
+It includes custom world generation, a block and chunk system, custom rendering, custom vertex and fragment shaders, custom ambient diffusion lighting, cylinder projection, water shaders, and graphical effects like ambient occlusion.
+Additionally, it features a simple level-of-detail voxel system.

 ### 📜 About the O'Neill cylinder
 ![image](https://github.com/user-attachments/assets/bd4f28e9-61ce-4af4-b213-ef4b695c0fd4)